Kirov Plant "Mayak" commissioned shaft and vacuum furnaces

 How do vacuum and shaft furnaces work?

-Heat treatment — the process of heating and cooling a metal or alloy.
+Heat treatment is the process of heating and cooling a metal or alloy.
 When heated, it is calcined to the desired temperature, then kept in a heated state for some time.
 Thus, heat is evenly distributed throughout the metal, improving its physical and mechanical properties.

 Shaft furnaces operate on the principle of countercurrent, when the material passes through the zones of drying, heating, firing and cooling, being washed by a countercurrent of gas.
-In vacuum furnaces, parts are processed in a vacuum to prevent undesirable chemical reactions such as oxidation and nitriding.
+In vacuum furnaces, parts are processed in a vacuum in order to prevent undesirable chemical reactions such as oxidation and nitriding.

-Press service of the Kalashnikov concern
+Press service of the Kalashnikov Group

 The press service of the concern stated that the new furnaces will soon reach their design capacity.
-This will allow Mayak to increase the volume of parts processing.
+This will allow "Mayak" to increase the volume of parts processing.

 Read also on the topic: